Addono/LISA/readme.md

 # Language
 Currently the language used by the application is hard-coded into Handler.php, for future releases it is planned to move configurations like these into database.
 For now one should edit hard-coded language or substitute all language files in the 'nederlands' language folder with your language of preference.
 During development I tried to add translations for both English and Dutch, so the English translation files should be complete.

+# Example
+An example implementation is [Lisa](https://github.com/Addono/lisa).
+You might want to look through the code to get a feel how you can use this project.